up

 Description

 This project provides for a new five bay Fire and Rescue Station in the Rockville/White Flint area and the purchase of associated apparatus.
 The new facility will be located on an acquired site at the south-east quadrant of Route 355 and Randolph Road.
 The northern border of the site has frontage along Randolph Road and the eastern border fronts Chapman Avenue.
 The new station will be constructed in accordance with the general square footage specifications of the prototype program of requirements (POR) for a Class I Fire Station, with adjustments made to meet these specific site conditions and additional uses.
 This Fire Station will include apparatus bays, dormitory and support space, personnel living quarters, administrative offices, and meeting/training rooms.
 Parking requirements will be accommodated on site to the greatest extent possible.
 Fire/Rescue apparatus to be purchased for this station includes a new Emergency Medical Services unit and related equipment.
 Space has been added to co-locate a future Police Substation at the fire station.
 Site constraints for this project include a significant Washington Metropolitan Area Transit Authority easement which bisects the site running north/south through the mid-parcel.
-A Phase 1 Environmental Site Assessment has been performed and a traffic impact statement is pending.
+A Phase 1 Environmental Site Assessment has been performed.

 project image